-In May, all incoming students who have submitted their admissions deposit will complete a Preference Profile that helps us to match you with a roommate.
+In May, all incoming students who have submitted their admissions deposit will complete a Housing Questionnaire that helps us to match you with a roommate.

 You are also welcome to request someone you know as a roommate.
 Many of our incoming students meet other students during orientation days, through athletics teams or social media, or know each other from high school.
 If you already have a roommate in mind you may both request each other on the Housing Preference Profile on JayWeb.
-All roommate requests must be submitted on the Housing Preference Profile and are due by June 24.
+All roommate requests must be submitted on the Housing Questionnaire and are due by June 26.

 Once you have submitted your housing preferences and the Residency Agreement, housing assignments will be made.

 During the first week of August, you will receive an email informing you that your housing assignment and roommate are listed on JayWeb.
 Below are the instructions on how to access your housing assignment and how to find contact information for your roommate.

 To access your JayWeb account watch this short, instructional video or follow the instructions below:

 1. Go to JayWeb by clicking the link.

 2. Log in using your Etown email and password that you activated in May.

 3. Click on "student" near the top of the page.